-Being in a Canadian workforce for several years, I have learn not to ask about the salary in an interview.
+Being in Canadian workforce for several years, I have learned not to ask about salary in an interview.

 It’s another way around for anyone who is looking for either live-out or live-in caregiver jobs.

 You have to know the caregiver salary in Canada before you sign the contract.

 Numbers are significant because it will affect your financial status in the long run.